 Born in Chirk, North Wales, David Kempster studied at the Royal Northern College of Music in Manchester.

 David joined English National Opera as a Principal Baritone in 1998, where his many roles included Marcello La Bohème, Lescaut Manon Lescaut, Conte di Luna Il Trovatore, Poacher Cunning Little Vixen and Teddy Foran in the world premiere of Mark Anthony Turnage’s opera The Silver Tassie.
-David has since returned for a number of projects including Escamillo Carmen, Sharpless Madama Butterfly, Agamemnon La Belle Hélène and most recently Belcore Elixir of Love.
-A long and productive relationship with Welsh National Opera has seen David as Thaos Iphigenie en Tauride, Marcello La Bohème and most recently his hugely successful debut as Iago Otello, encouraging one critic to comment that he had ‘blossomed into a true Verdi baritone’.
+David has since returned to ENO for a number of projects including Escamillo Carmen, Sharpless Madama Butterfly, Agamemnon La Belle Hélène and most recently Belcore Elixir of Love.
+A long and productive relationship with Welsh National Opera has seen David as Thaos Iphigenie en Tauride, Marcello La Bohème and his hugely successful debut as Iago Otello, encouraging one critic to comment that he had ‘blossomed into a true Verdi baritone’.

-Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.
+Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to make sure you receive the most up to date version.